syncfusion-content/wpf-docs/wpf/Button/Getting-Started.md

 ## Theme

-Button supports various built-in themes.
+WPF Button supports various built-in themes.
 Refer to the below links to apply themes for the Button,

   * [Apply theme using SfSkinManager](https://help.syncfusion.com/wpf/themes/skin-manager)